-I do most of my snook fishing with artificial lures throughout the year because it frees up a ton of time and energy in having to catching live bait.
+I do most of my snook fishing with artificial lures throughout the year because it frees up a ton of time and energy in having to catch live bait.

 In fact, we made a decision to ONLY fish with artificial lures when filming the Salt Strong music video called “Fishing In Our Soul” since our core online training course focuses on catching slams with artificial lures…

 And the pressure was on because we only had 2 half days to film in an area none of us had been to in a couple months, and we really needed to get a ~20 lb snook…